HowProgrammingWorks/SelfAssessment/Skills/Programming.md

   - pure function: 👂heard
   - lambda expression: 👂heard
   - side effects
-  - closure
+  - closure: 🖐️used
   - partial application
   - curry
   - higher order
-  - recursion
+  - recursion: 🖐️used
-  - callback
+  - callback: 🖐️used
-  - listener
+  - listener: 🖐️used
   - compose
-  - pipe
+  - pipe: 🖐️used
   - memoize
-  - wrapper
+  - wrapper: 🖐️used
   - functor
   - monad
   - monoid